almostahexagon2/lri/vocabulary.md

 See the [main page](later.md).

 ### nj
+"nj-" comes from the russian word "не". "nje" can negate a sentence. "nja" means none of and "njo" means nothing. "nj" on its own means no.
+`Ix nje havu pjuko.`
+`I do not have a book.`
+`Ix havu pjuko nja.`
+`I have no books`
+`Ix havu njo.`
+`I have nothing.`

 ### xo
 "xo" turns a statement into a command. "xo" is put between the subject and the verb.
 `Aq xo havu pjuko.`